 Requirements for a Major

-A total of 72 credits from courses taken in the history department.
-History 100's, 110's and the comprehensive exercise count toward the total number of credits.
-Certain courses offered outside the history department may count toward the major; consult the department chair for specific information.
-Courses in ancient history are also taught in the Classics department and count toward the History major.
+The major requires a total of 72 credits from courses taken in the history department.
+History 100's and the comprehensive exercise count toward the total number of credits.
+Certain courses offered outside the history department count toward the major; these courses are specified in the course catalog.
+Courses in ancient history are also taught in the Classics department and count toward the history major.

 Courses must be taken in at least three of the following seven fields: 1) United States, 2) Ancient and Medieval, 3) Early Modern and Modern Europe, 4) the Middle East and Asia, 5) Africa and Its Diaspora, 6) Latin America, and 7) the Atlantic World.
 Students choosing fields 1-4 as their primary field will take four courses; those choosing 5-7 may take four courses in that field, or take three courses in the field and one additional course that is of relevance to the field.
 This additional course will be chosen in consultation with the adviser.